-You can do these things in advance to make your business invest-worthy.
+You can do these things in advance to make your business investment-worthy.

 Franchisees usually benefit from a ready-made, tried-and-tested business model from the franchisor, which often includes a known brand, marketing strategy, and benefits associated with economies of scale when buying supplies and other relevant business inputs.